ganesh-santhanam/ganesh-santhanam.github.io/_posts/2018-01-28-Data structure 2.md

 ```

-#Quick-Sort
+# Quick-Sort

 This algorithm is also based on the divide-and-conquer paradigm,

 * Divide: If S has at least two elements , select a element x from S called the pivot.
-It is common practice to choose the pivot x to be the last element in S.
-Then Remove all the elements from S and put them into three sequences:
+It is common practice to choose the pivot x to be the last element in S. Then Remove all the elements from S and put them into three sequences.
-** L, storing the elements in S less than x
+* L, storing the elements in S less than x
-** E, storing the elements in S equal to x
+* E, storing the elements in S equal to x
-** G, storing the elements in S greater than x
+* G, storing the elements in S greater than x
 * Conquer: Recursively sort sequences L and G
 * Combine: Put back the elements into S in order by first inserting the elements of L, then those of E, and finally those of G.